 How to Decorate Brown Eggs for Easter

-BROWN EGGS WITH FUNNY FACES
+BROWN EASTER EGGS WITH FUNNY FACES

 I got a little eggcited about these eggs because they turned out so cute!
 They were inspired by The Good Egg and The Great Eggscape children’s books, which Amado and Valentina both love.
 The kids picked out their favorite characters and we decorated their eggs based on that character.